ClintH/arkiv/src/pages/projects/2018-hakonsson.md

 ---
 templateKey: project-post
-title: Haptic-Enhanced Presence in VR
+title: Haptic-enhanced presence in VR
 subTitle: >-
   Exploring the importance of haptic feedback in virtual environments to achieve presence